 Want to make this meal?
 This recipe is stoppable via Jupiter!
 Click here to fill your cart with groceries and have them delivered to you asap.

-Things you need to know about this ground beef pasta dish:
+How to customize this ground beef pasta dish

-- You have many plant-based protein options!
+- Plant-based eater?
+You have many plant-based protein options!
 Keep it classic with ground “meat” crumbles (usually found next to the tofu), use finely chopped mushrooms or throw in chickpeas (rinsed and drained).
 Note that chickpeas will provide a totally different texture, but it will still be very tasty.
+We might even consider white beans, which are perhaps one of the most adaptable beans there are.

-- Swap out swiss chard!
+- Swap out Swiss chard!
 Greens are very easy to stick in this dish because they wilt right into the sauce without changing the texture of the meal.
-Kale or spinach would also work well in this meal.
+Kale or spinach would also work well, either regular-sized or baby leaf.
 If you want to make it more interesting you can use finely chopped or riced cauliflower, broccoli florets, bell pepper or zucchini (maybe try shredded zuke).
 Know that adding some of these may change the texture!
+It may also add some liquid to the dish; looking at you, zucchini!

 Related: How Long Do Meals Last: A Quick Cheat Sheet

-- You can use olive oil instead of butter if needed.
+You can use olive oil instead of butter if needed, or use plant-based butter or even coconut oil.
+It’s up to you.

 Related: Discover New Meal Prep Ideas: Our Basic Formula For Delicious Recipes